-Suzanne Metcalf is a California Certified Shorthand Reporter (CSR).
+Suzanne Metcalf is a California Certified Shorthand Reporter (CSR) in both steno and voice.
+She is also a Certified Verbatim Reporting (CVR) with the National Verbatim Reporters Association (NVRA).
 Ms. Metcalf received her Certificate in Court Reporting from Cypress College and an AAS degree in Realtime Court Reporting from South Coast College.
 In the past, she attained certification as a National Court Reporters Association Certified Realtime Instructor.